-"What's that supposed to mean?" he shot back, eyes flashing for one dangerous second.
+"What's that supposed to mean?" he shot back, eyes flashing for a dangerous second.

 "Come on, Potter," I said bitterly, dropping my hand to swipe at the tears on my cheeks.
 "You know all about my faults.
-You're constantly reminding me of them."
+You're the one constantly reminding me of them."

-I didn't reply, still staring, unabashedly, at him.
+I didn't reply, still staring, unabashedly, at Potter.
 He was pretending not to notice as he sighed, leaning back so that he was resting against one of the netted walls.
-As if he were surrendering to everything--to Tube City, to this stupid arcade, to the whole situation in general.
+As if he were surrendering to everything—to the situation, to the arcade, to Tube fricking City.
 He looked frustratingly calm as he stretched out his legs, running a hand through his hair.

-For a moment, the two of us just sat there, in that squashed landing on that godforsaken jungle-gym, stewing in complete and total silence.
+For a moment, the two of us just sat there, on the squashed landing on that godforsaken jungle-gym, stewing in complete and total silence.

 “Do you hate me?”
-I whispered after a while, looking up suddenly, afraid of his answer.
+I whispered after a while, eyes trained on my knees.
+I hadn't even known that the question was worth asking until just then, but I was suddenly afraid of his answer.

 We looked at each other for a second.
-And then, slowly, Potter shifted closer, until he was right next to me, his left leg warm against mine.
-My heartbeat stopped and then jerked into life again, racing so fast it hurt.
+And then Potter slowly shifted closer until he was right next to me, his left leg warm against mine.
+My heartbeat stopped and then jerked into action again, racing so fast it hurt.
 We locked gazes.
-There was something about the way he was looking at me that was almost overwhelingly intense.
-His gaze was a paradox—dark and heavy, but equally as bright.
+There was something about the way he was looking at me that was almost overwhelmingly intense.
+His gaze was a paradox—dark and heavy, though equally as bright.
 His eyes held something inside them, like gold glimmering under water—radiant, elusive, intangible.

 “That’s not very long.”
-Potter was smirking, a challenge gleaming in his gaze.
+Potter was boasting the slightest of smirks, a challenge sparking in his gaze.

-“And who’s fault is that?”
+“And whose fault is that?”
 I shot back.
 We were dancing in circles now, speaking in code, testing the limit.